pharo-ide/Calypso/Calypso-SystemQueries.package/ClySingleClassGroupProvider.class/README.md

 It should return class query representing classes for the group.

 - createClassGroupFor: aClassQuery from: aPackageScope It should creates group instance using given scope.
-The packge scope is given to build subgroups query if needed.
+The package scope is given to build subgroups query if needed.
 Any class group can be expanded to children subgroups